tommaay/eaze-frontend/README.md

  - User is able to search for gifs
  - User is able to add gifs to their favorites list and the data will persist even if they refresh the page
  - A beautiful UI/UX featuring a mosaic style layout

+ ## Tech Stack

+- React - JavaScript library for building user interfaces
+- Redux - Predictable state container for JavaScript apps
+- styled-components - Styling library for CSS in JS
+- react-image - Loading helper to display a placeholder
+- axios - Promise based HTTP client for the browser and node.js